South Florida–UCF football rivalry: 2022

 The final War on I-4 game for the foreseeable future began with UCF receiving the kickoff for a touchback.
-The Knights scored a touchdown on just the sixth play, capped off by a 64 yard run by quarterback John Rhys-Plumlee.
+The Knights scored a touchdown on just the sixth play, capped off by a 64-yard run by quarterback John Rhys Plumlee.
 The Bulls, with true freshman Byrum Brown (their 4th-string at the beginning of the season before two quarterbacks suffered season ending injuries and one transferred out of the program) making just his second start as their quarterback punted on their next possession.
 UCF scored another touchdown after getting the ball back to make the score 14–0.
 On their next drive, the Bulls made it all the way to the UCF 7 yard line before Byrum Brown fumbled, leading to another UCF touchdown.
 Brown threw an interception on the Bulls next drive and UCF scored another touchdown, making the score 28–0.
 The Bulls finally got on the board with a touchdown 40 seconds before halftime.
 On that drive, there was a fight on the sidelines after Brown was hit late by UCF's Koby Perry after running out of bounds, and the referees gave every player on both teams an unsportsmanlike conduct penalty.

 The Bulls received the ball to start the second half.
 UCF's Koby Perry was ejected for targeting on the third play of the half, but soon after the Bulls turned the ball over for the third time after another Byrum Brown fumble, leading to a UCF field goal.
-The Bulls scored on their next drive after a 68-yard run by Bryan Battie, and made a two-point conversion to make the score 31–15.
+The Bulls scored on their next drive after a 68-yard run by Brian Battie, and made a two-point conversion to make the score 31–15.
 The Knights turned the ball over on their next drive leading to a quick touchdown and two point conversion for the bulls, making the score 31–23.
 The Knights fumbled again on their next offensive play leading to another Bulls touchdown, but they failed on the two point conversion.
 The Knights scored on their next drive and the Bulls answered with a field goal, followed by the Bulls defense forcing a quick 3-and-out.
 Byrum Brown scored on a 42-yard run to give the Bulls their first lead of the game at 39–38 with 7:02 remaining.
 The Knights fumbled on their next drive, but the defense forced a 3-and-out and got the ball back with 2:43 remaining.
 They scored a touchdown and two point conversion with 20 seconds left in the game, and the Bulls last-second hail mary was thrown too high for wide receiver Holden Willis, and the Knights survived to win the game 46–39.
 Another scuffle broke out on the field after UCF DT Kervins Choute attempted to plant a UCF flag on the USF logo at midfield, but was stopped by USF OL Demetris Harris.